Ghaiyur/Upset-Feathers/README.md

 ## Get in connect right now

-For colloborations and other upset birds at ghaiyur@gmail.com
+For collaborations and other upset birds at ghaiyur@gmail.com